 (1915 - 2010)

-Blondes Fine Art represent the Pawle family and have exclusive access to the artists studio collection.
+Blondes Fine Art have access to the artists studio collection.
 What you see here are a selection of his work so please do contact us if you wish to see more.

 He studied at Westminster School of Art before the outbreak of war, but did not devote himself to painting until he retired from the city in 1979.
 There after he had over twenty highly successful London exhibitions and sold an extraordinarily high volume of works to collectors worldwide.
 He also successfully exhibited internationally in Florida, South of France and Paris.